dtbooy/T2A2-API-Webserver-Project/README.md

 ## Psycops2
 Psycopg2 is a PostgreSQL adapter for Python, providing efficient and robust connectivity to PostgreSQL databases.

-# R8 Describe your projects models in terms of the relationships they have with each other
+# R8 Description of App Models
+The Application has 9 Models, representing the 9 tables in the database:
+* Book
+* Isbn
+* Author
+* BookAuthor
+* User
+* UserModel
+* WantedBook
+* Group
+* UserGroup

 ## Book Model
 The Book model represents the books table in the database for the app.
 It contains records on books.
 It has the following relationships with other models: